 Here, They Lay Themselves to Die (Tales of the Black Death)

 This has never been a land of ease.
-Nowadays, the mountain fortresses and houses are accessible only in summer.
-Today's military border guards give up watching the Chechnya border come the cold.
-When the Soviets finally infiltrated the mountains post-Stalin, they forcible emptied the villages in an annihilation campaign of their cultural identity.
-The children were still taught, in the quiet of their new city homes, the traditional martial art skills with fast-moving knives.
+Even in the twenty-first century, the mountain fortresses and houses are accessible only in summer; the military border guards give up watching the Chechnya border come the cold.
+When the Soviets finally infiltrated the mountains post-Stalin, they forcible emptied the villages in an annihilation campaign of a Khevsureti cultural identity.
+It was time this millennium-old warrior culture was brought to heel.
+Fathers, in the quiet of their new city homes, still taught the traditional martial knife skills to their sons.

 For many years, these vaults have been sites of local pilgrimage.
-Called heroes, the dead are given prayers and offerings.
-Visitors bring coins and burn candles.
-Some bones have now been emotively arranged.
-Up until the seventies, textile fragments and jewelry of precious metal clung to the remains, but plundering eventually came, as it will.
-Russians, it is believed, and with the Russian aggression at the Ossetia border not so far away, or the influence of Russia on Chechnya just a stone's throw from a riverbed or gravel path, this particular spook is easy to conjure.
-Yet let us not be afraid.
-The bones give testament to a grit impervious to colonization or campaigns of erasure.
+Called heroes, the dead are brought coins and prayers; tiny candles are burned.
+Sometimes bones are emotively arranged, such as the skulls positioned carefully at the opening of one crypt.
+Up until the nineteen-seventies, textile fragments and jewelry of precious metal clung to the remains, but plundering eventually came, as it will.
+Russians, it is believed, and with the Russian aggression or influence at the Ossetia and Chechnya borders not so far away, this particular spook is easy to conjure.
+After this heresy, many crypt windows were installed with iron bars.